alexpreynolds/cull-exemplars/README.md

 This locally optimal path contains elements which do not overlap within 2kb.
 If we have more than 250k such elements in this path, we use a priority queue to pull out the top 250k such elements.

-Intervals filtered via this path are written to standard output.
+Intervals retrieved via this path are written to standard output.

 ### Validation